splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 </details>

-**Pay the invoice through BPAY according to the created (proforma) invoice CRN in Splynx**
+**Pay the invoice by BPAY according to the created (proforma) invoice CRN in Splynx:**

+1. (for administrator) Install and configure the *IntegraPay* add-on in Splynx (see above).
+Create the invoice for the customer to pay;

-1. Double-check if the necessary entry point for (proforma) invoice is enabled: navigate to `Config → Integrations → Modules list → Splynx Add-on IntegraPay` and click on **Edit entry points**
+2. (for administrator) Double-check if the necessary entry point for (proforma) invoice is enabled: navigate to `Config → Integrations → Modules list → Splynx Add-on IntegraPay` and click on **Edit entry points**

 ![(image)](entry_point_invoice.png)

 ![(image)](entry_point_proforma.png)

-2. (for administrator) Install and configure the *IntegraPay* add-on in Splynx (see above).
-Create the invoice for the customer to pay;

 3. (for customer) Open the [Portal](customer_portal/customer_portal.md), navigate to `Finance → Invoices` (`Finance → Proforma invoices`) and click on `Pay via BPay` icon near the unpaid invoice (the [bank statement](bank_statement_processing/bank_statement_processing.md) will be created in `Pending` status - it will be used to read the status of transaction from *IntegraPay* side.
 The payment will be created if the customer pays the invoice in their bank and we receive information about this transaction from *IntegraPay*): showing the Customer Reference Number (CRN) of the current invoice indicates that it has been generated successfully and the CRN is fixed in *IntegraPay*.